USA Climbing National Training Center – Design Review at approximately 535 W 300 S

 Application Type: Design Review

-Application Type: Master Plan Amendment & Zoning Map Amendment
+Application Type: Zoning Map Amendment & General Plan Amendment

-The monthly reports communicate the Planning Division’s workload and provide analysis of the trends to better understand staff capacity.
-Each report includes the following information: total applications submitted, application trends, feature projects, new projects in the works, and monthly highlights.
+About Monthly Reports The monthly reports communicate the Planning Division’s workload and provide analysis of the trends to better understand staff capacity.
+Each report includes: Related Stay Updated Sign up for email updates to stay informed about project updates, public meetings, and engagement opportunities!

 Come and learn how to properly repair historic masonry at Salt Lake City’s, Allen Park!
 Salt Lake City’s Planning Division and Department of Public Lands are excited to announce a 3-day masonry repair workshop!
 Featuring nationally renowned historic preservation expert, Bob Yapp.

-Avenues Community Plan Update Salt Lake City is updating the Avenues Community Plan, originally adopted in 1987.
-This update aims to establish a vision for the Avenues Community for the next 10 years and align the community plan with Plan Salt Lake.
-Avenues Community Boundaries We want to hear from you!
-The Avenues Community is […]
+Avenues Community Plan Update Salt Lake City is updating the Avenues Community Plan, last updated in 1987.
+This update aims to establish a vision for the Avenues Community for the next 15 years and align the community plan with Plan Salt Lake.
+Avenues Community Boundaries Existing Conditions Report This Existing Conditions Report provides a comprehensive […]

 A general plan details the vision, policies, and framework developed by the community that guide growth and development in a neighborhood over a period of time, usually 20-30 years.